torrejonv/teranode/docker.md

 Occasionally, ubsv-1, ubsv-2 or ubsv-3 fail to start because aerospike/postgres wasn’t ready at that moment.
 Just run the ‘up’ command again.
 (If anyone knows how to make ubsv containers wait for their dependent services to be ‘ready’…)

 ## To delete everything
-`$ docker compose f docker-compose-ci-ext-p2p.yml down`
+`$ docker compose -f docker-compose-ci-ext-p2p.yml down`

 (This can take a minute or two to complete)